Clygro/supm/CONTRIBUTING.md

 # Contributing to cpm

-To add your package manager to cpm, do the following:
+To add your package manager to supm, do the following:

-1. Make sure your code is formatted like the rest of cpm.
+1. Make sure your code is formatted like the rest of supm.
 If you are using vim (or another editor which respects a vim modeline), there is a modeline to set indentation settings for you.
 If you are not, you should be using the following settings: